WeAreAcademy/mark-react-proj--meet-react/README.md

 yarn start
 ```

-The `start` script is configured such that the app will run by default on your local machine at `localhost:3000`, which should open up in your browser automatically (but which you can also navigate to by putting `localhost:3000` into the url).
+This will run the app.
+This is a web app and is configured to run by default on your local machine at `localhost:3000`, which should open up in your browser automatically (but which you can also navigate to by putting `localhost:3000` into the url).

 ## Exercise 2: Reading, understanding and documenting